-Percentage Letter Grade Point Value Grade Defi rade Definition 90-100 A+ 4.
-4.0 Excellent Strong evidence of original thinking; good organization; capacity to analyze and 85-89 Α 4.0 synthesize; superior grasp of subject matter with sound critical evaluations; evidence of extensive knowledge base.
-80-84 A- 3.7 77-79 B+ 3.3 Good Evidence of grasp of subject matter, some evidence of critical capacity and 73-76 В 3.0 analytic ability; reasonable understanding of relevant issues; evidence of 70-72 B- 2.7 familiarity with literature.
-67-69 C+ 2.3 Adequate .3 Adequate Student who is profiting from his/her university Student who is profiting from his/her university experience; understanding of the 63-66 С 2.0 subject matter; ability to develop solutions to simple problems in the material.
-60-62 C- 1.7 57-59 D+ 1.3 Marginal Marginal Some evidence of familiarity with subject matter and some Some evidence of familiarity with subject matter and some evidence that critical 53-56 D 1.0 and analytic skills have been developed.
+Percentage Letter Grade Grade Grade Define Point Value nition 90-100 A+ 4.0 Excellent Strong evidence of original thinking; good organization; capacity to analyze and 85-89 Α 4.0 synthesize; superior grasp of subject matter with sound critical evaluations; evidence of extensive knowledge base.
+80-84 A- 3.7 evidence of extensive knowledge base.
+77-79 B+ 3.3 Good Evidence of grasp of subject matter, some evidence of critical capacity and 73-76 В 3.0 analytic ability; reasonable understanding of relevant issues; evidence of 70-72 B- 2.7 familiarity with literature.
+67-69 C+ 2.3 Adequate Student who is profiting from his/her university experience; understanding of the 63-66 С 2.0 subject matter; ability to develop solutions to simple problems in the material.
+60-62 C- 1.7 57-59 D+ 1.3 Marginal Some evidence of familiarity with subject matter and some evidence that critical 53-56 D 1.0 and analytic skills have been developed.
 50-52 D- 0.7 0-49 F 0.0 Inadequate Little evidence of even superficial understanding of subject matter; weakness in critical and analytic skills; with limited or irrelevant use of literature.